kyl3h3arn/ITCS-6162-Project/README.md

 1. Categorical variables are encoded using LabelEncoder to convert them into numerical values, which is necessary for machine learning models.
 1. Selects relevant features (X) and the target variable (y), which is Health rating.
 2. Encodes the target variable for model training.
-1. Creates new features by combining existing ones: Mobile_OS_Education and Activities_Helpful, potentially enhancing model performance by capturing interactions between features.
+1. Creates new features by combining existing ones: 'Mobile_OS_Education' and 'Activities_Helpful', potentially enhancing model performance by capturing interactions between features.

 This initial setup prepares the dataset for building and evaluating machine learning models.